 - The economic merit of holding 1 SocialGood completely differs depending upon the purchase activity of each holder.

 Since security tokens (securities) need to comply with security regulations of each country, the secondary market is not completely sufficient and it is difficult to spread them to general consumers at this time.

 On the other hand, even though utility tokens already have a secondary market of over US$300 billion, almost all of them don't have any holding value, like Bitcoin.
 This is why it is difficult for utility tokens to become popular among investors.

 In this regard, SocialGood is a utility token that is in general easy to spread despite the fact that there is clearly value in holding it.
-A patent has already been granted for this type of token design.
+Patents have already been granted for this type of token design.